apache/apex-malhar/README.md

 Issue tracking
 --------------------

-[Malhar JIRA](https://malhar.atlassian.net/projects/MLHR) issue tracking system is used for this project.
+[JIRA](https://issues.apache.org/jira/browse/APEXMALHAR) issue tracking system is used for this project.
-You can submit new issues and track the progress of existing issues at https://malhar.atlassian.net/projects/MLHR.
+You can submit new issues and track the progress of existing issues at https://issues.apache.org/jira/browse/APEXMALHAR

-When working with JIRA to submit pull requests, please use [smart commits](https://confluence.atlassian.com/display/AOD/Processing+JIRA+issues+with+commit+messages) feature by specifying MLHR-XXXX in the commit messages.
-It helps us link commits with issues being tracked for easy reference.
-And example commit might look like this:
+Please include the JIRA ticket number into the commit messages.
+It will automatically add the commit message to the JIRA ticket(s) and help link the commit with the issue(s) being tracked for easy reference.
+An example commit might look like this:

-    git commit -am "MLHR-1234 #comment Task completed ahead of schedule #resolve"
+    git commit -am "APEXMALHAR-1234 Task completed ahead of schedule"

+JIRA tickets should be resolved and fix version field set by the committer merging the pull request.

 License
 --------------------